Healthy Homes Assessment Poraiti

 Healthy Homes Assessment Services

-Did you be aware that the Healthy Homes Standards came into in force on July 1, 2021?
-Landlords are now required to make sure that their Poraiti rental properties meet the minimum Healthy Homes Standards within 90 days of any new or renewed tenancy and all private rentals are required to be fully in compliance by July 1st 2024.
+Did you have any idea that the Healthy Homes Standards came into in force on July 1, 2021?
+The landlords are now required to make sure that their Poraiti rental properties meet the minimum Healthy Homes Standards within 90 days of the start of any new or renewed tenancy and all private rental properties are required to be completely compliant by 1 July 2024.

-We can assess your rental property to check whether it meets NZ Healthy Homes and Residential Tenancy Acts requirements.
-After assessing, we will advise you or your property manager of the work required. requirements to be completed, and offer an evaluation report with all the information required to complete your tenancy agreement’s Healthy Home Statement of Compliance.
+We can assess your rental property to determine if it meets the NZ Healthy Homes and Residential Tenancy Acts standards.
+After assessing, we will advise you or your property manager of the work needed to be completed. requirements to be completed and provide a report with all the details required to complete your tenancy agreement’s Healthy Home Statement of Compliance.

-Failure to comply with the requirements to comply with the Healthy Homes Standards is a violation in the Residential Tenancies Act 1986, and any landlord who is found to be not following the rules could be subject to fines of up to $7,200 plus additional healthy homes associated fines.
+Inability to meet the standards under the Healthy Homes Standards is a violation of the Residential Tenancies Act 1986, and any landlord found to not conforming to the standards could be held accountable for as much as $7,200 and additional healthier homes connected fines.

-We’re completely independent assessors of rental property, in addition, we’re completely qualified to evaluate each of Healthy Homes and Homefit.
+We’re fully independent assessors of rental properties, and are completely qualified to assess each of Healthy Homes and Homefit.

 Call Now 0800 365 444